brianjd/react-native-navigation-wiki/Migrating-to-version-2.0.md

 Migrating your code base to version 2.0 will require a few changes to your native Java code.

-If you updated your project to `react-native` version > 30 you probably did most/all of those changes.
+If you updated your project to `react-native` version > 30 you probably did most of those changes (like creating an `Application` class.

 Currently, the actual navigation API has not changed so there will be no changes to your JS code base.